schollz/kiki/doc/content/overview.md

 In this case, the `Content` (`174d7c78...`) is the SHA-256 sum of the post that is being assigned the like.

+## Synchronization

+Every user is a carrier.
+Every carrier is a server that can be connected to for file synchronization.
+Anytime kiki sees another kiki instance it attempts to synchronize as follows.

+1. Get a list of files from other (`GET /catalog`).
+2. Compare other's list to your list and find which items you do not have.
+3. Get each item that you *do *not have* and that the other *does have* (`GET /envelope/X`) and insert into the database.
+4. Post each time that you *do have* and the other *does not have* (`POST /envelope`).

+Efficiency thoughts: If you are missing more than 70% of the files, its better to just download the entire database and synchronization locally.

+Spam prevention: There might need to be rate limiting for posting things that you have and the other does not have.
+Also there should be a limit on the size that you can post.

+## Web Interface

+The web interface contains all the opened envelopes served from memory.

 ## Security

 TODO